 Australian guidelines recommend children aged 5-18 years have at least 60 minutes of moderate to vigorous physical activity every day.
 If you can make time for physical activities as a family, it’s a great way to get your child moving.

-Encouraging and helping your child to make healthy eating and physical activity choices while he is a teenager will help him avoid unhealthy weight gain.
+Encouraging and helping your child to make healthy eating and physical activity choices while she’s a teenager will help her avoid unhealthy weight gain.
 Healthy choices now can get your child in the habit of making healthy choices in the future.

-But many young people are self-conscious about their weight, and feel bad about themselves because of it.
-They might even have been teased or bullied because of their weight.
+Many young people are self-conscious about their weight, and feel bad about themselves because of it.
+They might even get teased or bullied because of their weight.
 There are also lots of negative media messages about childhood obesity that can make overweight young people feel even worse about themselves and their bodies.

 So sensitivity and care is a good idea when talking about weight issues with your child.